© Copyright 2022 TPM Builders. All rights reserved.

 There have been improvements over the past two decades, but there’s some indication the number of incidents are starting to creep up again.
 Sadly, many companies continue to ignore site safety laws that are designed to protect workers.

-Last year, for example, one company was fined $320,000 over the tragic death of a teenager who fell 12 metres due to numerous hazards, and hadn’t completed training to work at heights.
+In 2021, for example, one company was fined $320,000 over the tragic death of a teenager who fell 12 metres due to numerous hazards, and hadn’t completed training to work at heights.

 Many leaders in the industry are calling for reform.
 We’ll explore their suggestions soon, but first, let’s look at some of the data from recent years.